 • 12 grams divided by 31.1035 = 0.386 troy ounces

-That does not mean every buyer will offer $1,034.
-It means that is the approximate metal value before the buyer's margin and processing costs.
+That raw figure is not what every buyer will offer.
+It is the approximate metal value at the current market before the buyer's margin and processing costs.

 Even if you do not do the exact math in the parking lot, you should understand the logic behind the offer.